 SBI transfers money to Maxgain account immediately after your home loan has been sanctioned.

 A cheque is drawn by SBI bank from your Maxgain overdraft account in favor of the builder.

 You will have to submit the developer’s demand letter to the bank to get this cheque.
-This process is called disbursement of loan.
+This process is called disbursement of a loan.the

 The negative balance visible in Maxgain is total sanctioned home loan amount for your property.

-You will pay loan interest ONLY on the amount that has been disbursed or drawn from Maxgain OD account at any given point of time.
+You will pay loan interest ONLY on the amount that has been disbursed or drawn from the Maxgain OD account at any given point in time.

 You do not pay the interest on the complete balance in your OD account unless it has been disbursed.

 A non-resident Indian (NRI) can obtain an SBI Maxgain home loan.

 You can also maintain your existing Maxgain account if you are moving to a country like the USA, Canada, Australia, or the UK among others using the power of attorney.

 Note that Bank may require you to convert your existing savings bank account to NRO account to comply with Indian government guidelines under KYC (Know your customer).